-When using the Noise shader with displacement, ensure that its Mode is set to Vector.
+When using the noise shader with displacement, ensure that its mode is set to vector.

 Noise shaders -> displacement

-When using Displacement, ensure that the Volume Padding of the volume is increased to account for the increased size of the volume.
+When using displacement, ensure that the volume_padding of the volume is increased to account for the increased size of the volume.

 The voxel interpolation to use when sampling the volume data using named channels.